i3drobotics/stereo-vision-toolkit/README.md

 We have included support for two of OpenCV's matchers: the basic block matcher and semi-global block matching.
 The block matcher will run at over 60fps on a fast CPU (e.g. i5.)
 SGBM should provide better results, but will run around a factor of five slower.

-I3DR's own 3D matching algorithm (I3DRSGM) can be built into this application however the files required are not included directly in this repository.
-This is because it uses proprietary libraries owned by I3DR.
-For this reason, these files cannot be open source and are kept in the submodule i3drsgm.
-However, releases are built with I3DRSGM support.
+I3DR's own 3D matching algorithm (I3DRSGM) is also built into this application by default however a license is required to be able to run it.
 Please contact info@i3drobotics.com for requesting a license.

 ## Installation